 The Customer Information Platform (CIP) is an interactive, Internet-based information tool.
-By means of a Graphical User Interface, CIP provides precise information on the routing, terminals, specific track properties and infrastructure investment projects, as well as ICM lines and their rerouting options of the participating Rail Freight Corridors (RFCs).
-At the request of several RFCs, RNE took over the ownership, hosting and maintenance of the CIP from the Corridor Rhine-Alpine (RFC 1), thereby enabling it to evolve into a multi-corridor tool providing harmonised information and communication processes.
+By means of a Graphical User Interface, CIP provides precise information on the routing, terminals, specific track properties and infrastructure investment projects, as well as ICM-related lines and their rerouting options of the participating rail freight corridors.
+At the request of several rail freight corridors, RNE took over the ownership, hosting and maintenance of the CIP from Rail Freight Corridor Rhine-Alpine, thereby enabling it to evolve into a multi-corridor tool providing harmonised information and communication processes.

-RFC OEM has joined the CIP Development Group in August 2018, and the Corridor has been published on the CIP Website on 4th December 2018.
-The application can be reached via RFC OEM website too.
+RFC OEM joined the CIP Development Group in August 2018, and the Corridor published on the CIP's website on 4 December 2018.
+The application can also be reached via RFC OEM website.